Former Executive Vice President & General Manager

 San Francisco 49ers

-Jim Mercurio is in his 29th year with the San Francisco 49ers and his second as executive vice president & general manager, Levi’s Stadium.
+Jim Mercurio spent more than 30 years with the San Francisco 49ers, becoming executive vice president & general manager, Levi’s Stadium.
 Previously, he served six years as vice president, stadium operations & general manager.
-In his current role, Mercurio oversees all aspects of stadium & event operations including executive oversight of the food and beverage operations, engineering, grounds, guest services, housekeeping, operations & logistics, parking and transportation.
-He additionally manages all police and security services, including 24/7 stadium security operations, and game & event day medical services, working with various local, state and federal governmental agencies.
+Mercurio oversaw all aspects of stadium & event operations including executive oversight of the food and beverage operations, engineering, grounds, guest services, housekeeping, operations & logistics, parking and transportation.
+He additionally managed all police and security services, including 24/7 stadium security operations, and game & event day medical services, working with various local, state and federal governmental agencies.

 Mercurio worked with design firm HNTB and builder TDJV Turner/Devcon to get Levi’s Stadium designed, built and fully operational ahead of schedule and under budget.
 Levi’s Stadium has played host to high profile events including the 2019 College Football Playoff National Championship, the NHL Stadium Series, WrestleMania 31, Copa America Centenario, and Super Bowl 50.
 Mercurio was instrumental in working with the bid committee to get the Super Bowl’s golden anniversary to the Bay Area in February 2016, which is billed as one of the most successful Super Bowls in NFL history and has set records across the board including transferring 10.1 TB of data Super Bowl Sunday.
 Under Mercurio’s leadership, Levi’s Stadium has garnered international recognition, most notably the prestigious Sports Business Journal 2015 Sports Facility of the Year award, as well as a number of green and sustainability honors.